 Increasing your issued share capital

-Instead, if the company has enough retained profits, they can be used to pay for an issue of sufficient new shares to bring the issued share capital up to the required amount.
+If the company has enough retained profits, they can be used to pay for an issue of new shares to bring the issued share capital up to the required amount.

 The effect of such a 'bonus' or 'capitalisation' issue is simply that profits previously available to pay out as dividend are converted into share capital in the balance sheet.